takasoft/takasoft.github.io/_posts/2025-01-14-5-year-reflection-as-software-engineer.md

 title: 5 year reflection of myself as a software engineer
 ---

 I've been working full time as a software engineer since Feb 2020.
 The next month will mark my 5 year career as a software engineer.
 I'm currently a SDE at Amazon, and I previously worked at a startup.
-If I include my pre-professional time during college, I have been involved in software development for 8 years now.
+If I include my pre-professional time during college where I had an internship at PayPal, I have been involved in software development for 8 years now.
 I want to write a little reflection on my professional career so far with some tips I have for other younger people trying to get into the tech industry.

 ### Pre-Professional Era